 The Environmental Planning Section previously reviewed the subject property in 2005, as conceptual site plan CSP-05002, which is for the M-U-I-zoned portion of the property.
-A preliminary plan of subdivision, 4-05016, was reviewed for the entire 33.04-acre property.
+A preliminary plan of subdivision, 4-05016, was reviewed for the entire 33.04-acre property that includes both the R-R and M-U-I-zoned portions of the overall property.
 The CSP and the preliminary plan were both approved with TCPI/15/05 and associated conditions.
 This property is located within the approved sector plan for Addison Road Metro Town Center.

-The 15.91-acre site is currently under review as a Phase II submittal, which is a part of 33.04-acre property in the MUI/DDO Zone and is located between Addison Road and Rollins Avenue, south of Central Avenue and north of Walker Mill Road.
+The 15.91-acre site is currently under review as a phase I submittal, which is a part of 33.04-acre property in the R-55/DDO Zone and is located between Addison Road and Rollins Avenue, south of Central Avenue and north of Walker Mill Road.
 The site is characterized by terrain sloping toward the northeast and southwest, and drains into unnamed tributaries of the Cabin Branch and the Anacostia River watershed in the Anacostia River basin.
 A review of the available information indicates that there are streams, 100-year floodplain, wetlands, highly erodible soils, and areas of severe and steep slopes on the site.
 There are no Marlboro clays found to occur on the site.
 Addison Road and Rollins Avenue are collector roadways and generally not regulated for noise.
 The primary soil types found to occur on the subject property according to the Prince George's County Soils Survey are Collington series, Galestown and Westphalia.
 These soil series generally exhibit slight to moderate limitations to development when found on steep slopes.
 Based on the information obtained from the Maryland Department of Natural Resources Natural Heritage Program publication entitled "Ecologically Significant Areas in Anne Arundel and Prince George's Counties," December 1997, there are no rare, threatened, or endangered species found to occur in the vicinity of this property.
 There are no designated scenic and historic roads adjacent to this property.
 This property is located in the Developed Tier as delineated on the adopted General Plan.